 - Good Cop/Bad Cop tells Emmett he was found "convulsing with a strange piece", to which Emmett responds "That's disgusting!"
 Whatever he was thinking that meant is a mystery.

-- And in what is perhaps the film's crowning achievement of this trope, Metalbeard tells Benny the first rule of the ocean: never sit on a pirate's face.
+- Metalbeard tells Benny the first rule of the ocean: never place your rear end on a pirate's face.

 - Girls Need Role Models:

 - Wyldstyle refers to this in the "Behind the Bricks" trailer when she's talking about her voice actress Elizabeth Banks, and how she's such a good role model for girls.
 Elizabeth Banks, not herself.

 - Uni-Kitty is another example.
 She's a princess, but she doesn't have a love interest.
 When she sees what's left of Cloud Cuckooland, she tries her best to stay calm.
 And during the climax, she uses her full power to save Emmet from Micro Managers.

 - Glad I Thought of It: After Cloud Cuckoo Land is attacked by Micro Managers, Emmet quietly suggests that they go underwater.
 Batman immediately and loudly says the exact same thing and receives 100% Adoration Rating.

 - Good Cop/Bad Cop: One of the villains is named Bad Cop/Good Cop; his personality is based on this routine.

 - Gory Discretion Shot: Despite not containing any actual gore, the moment where Bad Cop sprays his own parents with the Kragle is framed like one of these to highlight the scene's tragedy.

 - Gosh Dang It to Heck!: Done tongue-in-cheek.
 And justified by Finn's age.

 - When losing the heroes, Bad Cop swears up a storm of: "Darn, darn, darn, darny-darn!".
 It's even more hilarious as this is Liam Neeson saying this.